DraLaylaHirsh/MRFprofilesCreation/docs/CreationProcess.rst

 The sequence alignment given by mustang and using belvu would be observed as following:

 .. image:: /images/MSA.png
+  :width: 600
+Figure 2: Multiple sequence alignment, mustang output, shown by Belvu.

 The structure alignment given by mustang and using pymol as ribbon would be observed as following:

 .. image:: /images/superimpColor.png
+  :width: 600
+Figure 3: Superimposition of pdb fragments, mustang output, shown using pymol and ribbon representation.

 The structure alignment given by mustang and using pymol as sticks would be observed as following:

 .. image:: /images/superimposition.png
+  :width: 600
+Figure 3: Superimposition of pdb fragments, mustang output, shown using pymol and sticks representation.

 .. _Profile Creation:

 Profile creation
 ----------------

-Once we have a sequence alignment that consider as correct, we need to decide if we will use circular or a linear profile.
-In case you want a circular profile just save the alignment as a msf, if you want a linear profile you need to make a copy of the sequence alignment and put them together as many times as needed.
+Once we have a sequence alignment that is consider as correct, we need to decide if we will use circular or a linear profile.
+In case you want a circular profile just save the alignment as a msf, if you want a linear profile you need to make a copy of the sequence alignment and put them together as many times as needed, one after the other and with no spaces in between.

 You can see the example files (this examples are based on the raw results from mustang).